88-degrees/Book-of-Changes/e8a782guan.md

 ## Notes

 The Chinese character [**Guān ䷓**](e8a782guan.md), from which this hexagram is named, is used in it in two senses.
 In the [Thwan](https://sacred-texts.com/cfu/conf1.htm), the first paragraph of the treatise on the Thwan, and the paragraph on the Great Symbolism, it denotes showing, manifesting; in all other places it denotes contemplating, looking at.
 The subject of the hexagram is the sovereign and his subjects, how he manifests himself to them, and how they contemplate him.
-The two upper, undivided, lines belong to the sovereign; the four weak lines below them are his subjects, -- ministers and others who look up at him.
-Kwân is the hexagram of the eighth month.
+The two upper, undivided, lines belong to the sovereign; the four weak lines below them are his subjects, -- ministers and others who look up at him. **Guān ䷓** is the hexagram of the eighth month.

 In the Thwan king Wăn symbolises the sovereign by a worshipper when he is most solemn in his religious service, at the commencement of it, full of sincerity and with a dignified carriage.

-Line 1 is weak, and in the lowest place, improper also for it; --[p.
+Line 1 is weak, and in the lowest place, improper also for it; -- [p.
 101](#p-101) the symbol of a thoughtless lad, who cannot see far, and takes only superficial views.

 Line 2 is also weak, but in its proper place, showing a woman, living retired, and only able to peep as from her door at the subject of the fifth line.
 But ignorance and retirement are proper in a woman.